0xPanic/autopwn-ng/README.md

 Tests default credentials on SSH and RDP servers at ISUCDCs. pulls down blue team flags on ssh servers as well.

-requires sshpass and xfreerdp being installed
+dependencies are sshpass and xfreerdp

 ## Usage
 ./autopwn.sh

-there's no switches or input files yet so it has credentials/servernames/flag locations hard coded in.
+comments at the top of the script explain what is needed to get the environment all set there's no switches or input files yet so it has credentials/servernames/flag locations hard coded in.

 ## TODO
-	- plant red flags
-	- try users other than root/administrator
-	- possibly script some windows commands (probably over SMB and just gonna hope)
+	- possibly script some windows commands (probably over SMB/WinRM and just gonna hope)
 	- make RDP multiprocess like SSH is
-	- debug other things that will arise after actually running this once
-	- scrape iseage for hostnames
+	- scrape iseage for hostnames and auto capture flags